floragunncom/search-guard-docs/overview.md

 Search Guard, including all enterprise features, can be used **free of charge for personal, non-commercial projects**.

 Search Guard is also free for **academic purposes**, but you have to grant us the permission to name your institute as reference on our website.
+For more information, please download our [academic and scientific licensing overview PDF](https://floragunn.com/wp-content/uploads/2016/11/Academic-Licensing.pdf).

 In order to use the enterprise features for commercial projects, you need to obtain a license.
-For more information on enterprise licensing, see here: [Search Guard enterprise licensing](https://floragunn.com/searchguard/searchguard-license-support/).
+For more information on enterprise licensing, see the [Search Guard enterprise licensing page on our website](https://floragunn.com/searchguard/searchguard-license-support/), or download our [licensing overview PDF](https://floragunn.com/wp-content/uploads/2016/11/Search-Guard-Licensing.pdf).

-On contrast to competitor products, our licenses are issued per **production cluster**, regardless of its size.
+In contrast to competitor products, our licenses are issued per **production cluster**, regardless of its size.
 In other words, whether your cluster contains only a single node, or hundreds of nodes, you just need one license with a fixed price.
+Scale your cluster, not your cost!

 All your development, staging and QA-systems are also covered, there are no additional costs involved.